 Ultimately our towels sat on a bench in our room for the entire trip (except for our Kyoto trip, where, of course, we ended up not needing them).

-“Mr. Krausen, [not my name, but I wasn’t about to point that out] we are looking for your towels right now!
+“Mr. Krausen (not my name, but I wasn’t about to point that out), we are looking for your towels right now!
 We will not rest until they are found.
 We are most sorry!”

 Meetings were held.
-Half the cleaning staff was dismissed, the other half committed ritual suicide and died in shame.
+Half the cleaning staff was dismissed, and the other half committed ritual suicide and died in shame.

 Finally, just before our departure, it all came to an abrupt end as the manager of the Westin arrived at our door to personally apologize and promise that a mistake of this sort would never happen again.
-There was some strange ritual involving incense and sake, and then we were presented with two gift boxes which we were assured contained “only the most high quality Westin bath towel”.
+There was some strange ritual involving incense and sake, and then we were presented with two gift boxes which we were assured contained “only the most high-quality Westin bath towel.”

-Eventually something strange happened — my wife agreed with me.
+Eventually, something strange happened — my wife agreed with me.
 So we opened the boxes to take a look at our new towels.
 Except it turns out that they weren’t towels at all.
 They were bathrobes with the Westin name embroidered on them.

 Now don’t get me wrong.
 I appreciate those Westin bathrobes, but we’re still missing two of our best towels.
-Instead we have two new bathrobes that say “Westin Tokyo”.
-That way we’ll always know where we lost our towels.
+Instead, we have two new bathrobes that say “Westin Tokyo.”
+That way, we’ll always know where we lost our towels.